Research at Leeds Beckett

 About Linsey King

-Originally a clinical dietitian working in the South Wales area Linsey’s expertise sits within all aspects of Nutrition Support with many specialist clinical areas such as Gastroenterology, Liver disease, Surgery and Intensive Treatment/Care Units.
-During this time of clinical work Linsey also worked with passion for developing and delivering excellent catering services to hospital and long term care patients and strives to show that no individual exposed to catering within NHS services should have their nutritional intake compromised by poor catering.
+Linsey’s clinical expertise lies in all aspects of Nutrition support and includes the specialist areas of Gastroenterology, Liver Disease, Surgery and Intensive Treatment/Care units.
+She is a Registered Dietitian and during her time as a clinical practitioner Linsey also had a passion for developing and delivering excellent hospital and long term care patient catering services, striving to show that no individual exposed to catering within the NHS should have their nutritional intake compromised.

 - Certificate Nutritional Health

 - Applied Clinical Dietetics

 - Nutrition Skills

 - Competent Practitioner

 Linsey has a diverse area of interest in regards to research.
 Pedagogically her focus is on transition to higher education and impact of engaging with higher education for support workers, simulated learning and its impact for clinical placement, tutor/academic support and feedback and assessment.
 With a clinical focus she has also published works in the area of enteral feeding.

 Linsey is currently undertaking her PhD which focuses on Bronchiectasis patients and their characterisation as a group.
 Her PhD will also examine dietary consumption, body composition and the need for manipulated supplementation and nutritional support in bronchiectasis